 Mums who've had GDM before are more likely to develop it again during a future pregnancy.
 In addition, they're also more likely to develop Type 2 diabetes.

 Most women with GDM don't have noticeable signs or symptoms.
 You'll be tested for the condition as part of your prenatal care.

 Coping With the Unexpected: Pregnancy Complications

 The Oral Glucose Tolerance Test (OGTT) requires you to drink a glucose solution after a night of fasting, followed by the drawing of blood samples at the onset, at one and two hours later.
-The test is considered abnormal if the glucose levels are above a certain level.
+If any of your results are higher than the following criteria:

 The test is usually offered to all pregnant women between weeks 24 and 28 of pregnancy.

 There are several risk factors that make one more prone to developing GDM.
 These include:

 Treating GDM boils down to one thing: controlling your blood glucose levels so that they don't get too high.
 This can be done by eating well, exercising and if prescribed, taking insulin or other medication.
 Not every woman with GDM needs insulin or medication.